Vinesauce: Active Worlds

-In 2016, Vinesauce received mainstream attention for their livestream of the 1995 virtual world game Active Worlds.
-Taking place in March 2016, the stream involved Vinny venturing in the virtual world until encountering a user named "Hitomi Fujiko," a player who appeared to exhibit non-player character traits.
+In 2016, Vinesauce received mainstream attention for Vinny's livestream of the 1995 virtual world game Active Worlds.
+Taking place in March 2016, the stream involved Vinny venturing in the virtual world until encountering a user named "Hitomi Fujiko", a player who appeared to exhibit non-player character traits.
 Vinny had initially assumed Fujiko was a character intended to guide players through the virtual world, but after various interactions with Fujiko, he slowly realized the character had evinced human-like traits.
 Vinny and Fujiko's interaction escalated with a conversation where Fujiko knew Vinny's name despite him registering his account as Vinesauce; shortly after, Fujiko left the server.
-6,000 people watched the stream unfold with many of them attempting to register accounts in order to join Vinny's session, leading to an overload of the game's servers.
-The stream had led Vinesauce's fan base to uncover clues about the mystery surrounding Fujiko's actions, with Alex Avard of GamesRadar asserting that "the events that followed were mythologized into one of the internet's best creepypasta stories."
+6,000 people watched the stream unfold with many of them attempting to register accounts to join Vinny's session, leading to an overload of the game's servers.
+The stream had led Vinesauce's fan base to uncover clues about the mystery surrounding Fujiko's actions, with Alex Avard of GamesRadar+ asserting that "the events that followed were mythologized into one of the internet's best creepypasta stories."
 In 2018, author Andrew Reinhard cited the Active Worlds videos as an example of archaeogaming in the book Archaeogaming: An Introduction to Archaeology in and of Video Games.

 Fake farm game

-In 2021, several of Vinesauce's videos were cited in a mystery about a farming game that never existed.
-The mystery came into existence when a Reddit user named "Sparta123" wrote a thread on r/tipofmyjoystick describing a farming game akin to Harvest Moon that they tried to recall, with the premise involving a man who murders his wife and tries to hide the body while working as a farmer.
+In 2021, several of Vinesauce member Vargskelethor Joel's videos were cited in a mystery about a farming game that never existed.
+The mystery came into existence when a Reddit user named "Sparta123" wrote a thread on r/tipofmyjoystick describing a farming game akin to Harvest Moon that they tried to recall, with the premise involving a man who kills his wife and tries to hide the body while working as a farmer.
 Sparta123's post led the game rumor to spread to various social media communities, with users attempting to investigate the existence of the farming game.
-In a video essay, YouTuber Justin Whang revealed that the premise of the game originated from Vinesauce member Vargskelethor Joel, citing a Reddit post from user "PM_MeYourEars" and a Discord post from "AqueousSnake" that identified an animated clip from one of Joel's streams.
-Sparta123 later confirmed that Vinesauce Joel's video was "likely the source of the game," and Joel also apologized in a Twitch stream.
+In a video essay, YouTuber Justin Whang revealed that the premise of the game originated from Joel, citing a Reddit post from user "PM_MeYourEars" and a Discord post from "AqueousSnake" that identified an animated clip from one of Joel's streams.
+Sparta123 later confirmed that Joel's video was "likely the source of the game," with Joel later apologizing in a Twitch stream for the time that users had wasted in searching for a non-existent game.